-The Rowan Cravath Rehabilitation area, located in the northern portion of the Whites Creek WWTP service area, has experienced numerous rainfall-related overflows.
-The Rowan Cravath Rehabilitation project consists of the evaluation and rehabilitation, as necessary, of approximately 79,700 linear feet of existing gravity sewer, over 400 manholes, and service laterals within Metro's rights-of-way and easements.
-It also includes approximately 2,600 linear feet of sewer upsizing to increase wet-weather capacity.
-Design began on April 4, 2022, and is anticipated to continue in the upcoming quarter.
+The Rowan Cravath Rehabilitation project, located in the northern portion of the Whites Creek WWTP service area, consists of the evaluation and rehabilitation, as necessary, of approximately 79,700 linear feet of existing gravity sewer, over 400 manholes, and service laterals within Metro's rights-of-way and easements.
+Design began on April 4, 2022, and was completed in December 2022.
+Advertisement for construction quotes is anticipated to occur in the 2nd quarter of 2023.